-The City of Parramatta has developed the draft Parramatta Bike Plan 2017 - 2037, which has been informed by over 2,000 submissions from the community, either through the online map, in person through workshops or surveys.
+The City of Parramatta has developed the Parramatta Bike Plan inspired by approximately 3,000 submissions from the community, either through online maps, in person at drop in sessions and workshops, written submissions and surveys.
 Combined with a comprehensive cycling audit, current population and jobs forecasts and the latest thinking in cycling infrastructure, the key themes from this engagement have been woven into a cycling network for the next 20 years and beyond.
-This draft Bike Plan supports the City of Parramatta's Vision to be Sydney's Central City, sustainable, liveable, and productive - inspired by our communities.
+This Bike Plan supports the City of Parramatta's Vision to be Sydney's Central City, sustainable, liveable, and productive - inspired by our communities.
 We are now seeking broader community feedback to inform the final Plan, and demonstrate that an improvement in cycling infrastructure and increase in cycling will contribute to a more reliable and efficient integrated transport network for all users.

-This plan is supported by three supplementary reports:
+This plan is supported by four supplementary reports:

 - Volume 1: Engagement

 - Volume 2: Saddle Survey

 - Volume 3: Detailed Route Descriptions

+- Volume 4: Public Consultation Report